benediktschulz/paper_pp_wind_gusts/README.md

 The data was supplied by the German weather service (Deutscher Wetterdienst, DWD) and is not publicly available.

-### Ensemble Forecasts (COSMO-DE-EPS)
+### Ensemble Forecasts

+**COSMO-DE-EPS**

 - Variables: Wind gust and various additional predictors
 - Time period: 2010-12-08 -- 2016-12-31
-- Forecast initialization time: 00UTC
+- Forecast initialization time: 00 UTC
 - Members: 20
-- Forecast lead times: 00--21h
+- Forecast lead times: 00--21 h
 - Area: Germany
 - Resolution: 2.8 km horizontal resolution

-More information on COSMO can be found here: http://www.cosmo-model.org/.
+More information on the COSMO model can be found here: http://www.cosmo-model.org/.

 ### Observations